 Anyone vaguely aware of the stock market operations has undoubtedly come across the term “volatility”.
-It is an ambiguous term which most often implies risk or uncertainty concerning how the stock markets will move.
+It is a term which most often implies risk or uncertainty concerning how the stock markets will move.
+Here, we have explained the detailed volatile meaning in the stock market context including basics, calculation, types and FAQs.

 In this article